 Coronaviruses are a family of viruses that cause various diseases like common cold, severe acute respiratory syndrome (SARS), and Middle East respiratory syndrome (MERS).
-Some people get infected but don’t realize any symptoms and get better by own.
-But, one out of six has severe signs and symptoms like trouble in breathing.
+Some people get infected but don’t realize any symptoms and get better on their own.
+But, one out of six has severe signs and symptoms like trouble breathing.

 The disease it causes is called coronavirus disease 2019 (COVID-19).
-In March 2020, the World Health Organization (WHO) confirmed the COVID-19 is a pandemic.
+In March 2020, the World Health Organization (WHO) confirmed that COVID-19 is a pandemic.

 Causes of coronavirus

 Coronavirus was shown to spread easily among people, and more continues to be discovered over time about how it spreads.
 It spreads from person to person among those in close contact (within 6 feet).
 The virus can be easily spread by respiratory droplets released when someone with the virus coughs, sneezes, or talks.
 These droplets can be inhaled or land in the mouth or nose of a person nearby.

 It can also extend if a person touches a surface and then touches his or her mouth, nose, or eyes.